Novato, California: Post-Conquest era

 Following the American Conquest of California and the Treaty of Guadalupe Hidalgo, Novato, along with the rest of California, became part of the United States on February 2, 1848.
 Early pioneers included Joseph Sweetser and Francis De Long who bought 15000 acre in the mid-1850s and planted orchards and vineyards.

 The first post office at Novato opened in 1856; it closed in 1860, and a new post office opened in 1891.

 The first school was built in 1859, at the corner of Grant Avenue and what is today Redwood Boulevard.

 The original town was located around Novato Creek at what is now South Novato Boulevard.
 A railroad was built in 1879, connecting Novato to Sonoma County and San Rafael.
 The area around the train depot became known as New Town, and forms the edge of what today is Old Town Novato.
 The Novato Flatiron Building was built in 1908.

 Modern era

-The Great Depression of the 1930s had a marked effect on the area as many farmers lost their land.
+The Great Depression of the 1930s had a marked effect on the area, as many farmers lost their land.
 After World War II, Novato grew quickly with the construction of tract homes and a freeway.
-As the area was unincorporated much of the growth was unplanned and uncontrolled.
+As the area was unincorporated, much of the growth was unplanned and uncontrolled.

 Novato was finally incorporated as a city in 1960.
-One of the most important venues of the time (1960 to 1965) was "Western Weekend".
+One of the most important events of the time (1960 to 1965) was "Western Weekend".
 Beard-growing contests, sponsored by Bob's Barber Shop, and many other odd activities helped to bring this community together.